Abe Gubegna: Themes and critical responses

 Many of Abe's books and newspaper articles were openly critical of the governments of Emperor Haile Selassie and later the political repression of the Derg.
 He often dealt with themes of social, economic, political and religious oppression and exploitation.
 This led to repeated government censorship and an attempt to divert him away from writing with the offer of a high-ranking position as a provisional administrator.
 Some of his books were banned and copies burnt.
-He was imprisoned for three years following the publication of አልወለድም [I Will Not Be Born] and was later sent into exile to Gore and Illubabor.
+He was imprisoned for three years following the publication of አልወለድም [I Will Not Be Born] and was later sent into exile to Gore in Illubabor.
 In total he spent five and a half years in prison and detention.

 It was Abe's political position and confrontations with the government that provided much of his fame, with some critics suggesting this has led to his work being overrated.
 Abe himself believed that: "Since the important matter is what is told and not how it is told, the style of writing should always be regarded as secondary to the theme."

 Later life and death

-Abe was in America when the Ethiopian Revolution began in 1974, an event he clearly supported.
-After returning to Ethiopia he became disillusioned and spoke out openly against the Derg.
-He began to drink heavily during his final years and lost much of his inspiration for writing.
-The reasons for his death in 1980 are unclear.
+Abe was in America when the Ethiopian Revolution began in 1974, an event that he was an proponent of.
+After returning to Ethiopia he became disillusioned and spoke out openly against the Derg regime.
+He began to suffer from alcoholism during his final years and lost much of his inspiration for writing.
+The reasons for his death in 1980 remain unclear.
 Some sources refer to a pub brawl and others refer to him dying in a hotel room in mysterious circumstances.
 He left behind two daughters and a son.